 "He will go home sooner or later.
 We wait, you have a gun."

-They carried one of the revolvers all the time.
+They carry one of the revolvers all the time.
 Not with a plan to rob or kill anyone.
 It's dangerous, sleeping in empty for sale houses.
 When it's cold, sometimes vagrants came around, trying for open windows or unlocked doors.
 Stupidity isn't income, it's an expense.
 The twins keep expenses to a minimum.

 They wait, watch the parking lot.
 It's late, nearly one.
 Titus comes out of the club, gets into a Lincoln Navigator, fires it up and drives off.
 Bass thumps against the windows.